splicemachine/splice-machine-spark-connector/README.md

 [info] All tests passed.
 [success] Total time: 39 s, completed Aug 23, 2019 10:15:23 AM
 ```

+**NOTE**: For some reasons testing in IntelliJ IDEA may not always work.
+Use `sbt test` for reliable reproducible tests.

 Use `./sqlshell.sh` to execute queries and verify the test results.